Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 But do consider how often you permit yourself to relax.

-When did you last leave space on your calendar just for you?
+When was the last time you left space on your calendar just for yourself?

 How often do you get home from work only to start on another list of tasks?